 The public and trustless potential for blockchains make them a great potential candidate for both governance and voting.
 Using the ethereum blockchain to vote on important issues is something we even do here at LocalCoinSwap.
 Some projects add governance directly into the protocol, such as the Maker Protocol using MKR tokens to adjust policies for the Dai stablecoin.
 Polkadot and Kusama also allow the community to vote on and control the evolution of their protocols.
 Some projects have been exploring decentralized voting in real-world elections.
 Many studies of the potential for blockchain use cases surrounding voting and elections have also been occurring, showing academic interest in the subject.

-While fully decentralizing governments in the real world has a very long way to go, it's interesting to see how effective incentivized voting inside of blockchain and cryptocurrency projects can be.
+While fully decentralizing governments in the real world has a very long way to go, it's interesting to see how effective incentivized voting inside blockchain and cryptocurrency projects can be.
 For example, suppose you have to own assets affected by the outcome of the vote.
 In that case, you are incentivized to vote wisely, making it quite valuable when difficult decisions are in play, provided voters thoroughly understand the issues.

 Can Blockchain Benefit Internet of Things (IoT) Applications?

-As more devices make their way into the hands of consumers, more and more the way these devices need to engage not just with the users but the companies that manage external functions and their needs to connect increases, so do their security needs.
+As more devices make their way into the hands of consumers, more and more the way these devices need to engage not just with the users but the companies that manage external functions, and their needs to connect increases, as do their security needs.
 Using blockchain can reduce the risk of information available to devices being tampered with and potentially decentralize some of the data produced by these devices.

 There are also microtransactions to consider when thinking about the IoT.
-Microtransactions using blockchain technology can be far more effective than using traditional ways to transfer funds, especially when devices may only need to transfer tiny amounts of value between each other.
-Having this ability to transact value fast allows for devices to interact with not just each other but smart contracts, users of devices in public spaces, or even access data from external sources that may require a small fee.
+Microtransactions using blockchain technology can be far more effective than traditional ways to transfer funds, especially when devices may only need to transfer tiny amounts of value between each other.
+Having this ability to transact value fast allows devices to interact with not just each other but smart contracts, users of devices in public spaces, or even access data from external sources that may require a small fee.

 Smart Contracts on the Blockchain

-Like using escrow to trade peer-to-peer, smart contracts on blockchain can help with verification aspects and even processes transactions among even multiple parties in a trustless fashion.
+Like using escrow to trade peer-to-peer, smart contracts on blockchain can help with verification aspects and even process transactions among multiple parties in a trustless fashion.
 While you may have difficulty submitting blockchain evidence in some courts, this is something that the legal system is adapting to quite quickly out of necessity as more cases are beginning to require an understanding of distributed ledger and blockchain technology.

 What Does Blockchain Mean for Charity?

 Donating to charitable foundations and projects can be a fantastic thing.
 However, in the past, it's often been hard to be confident your money was used for what you gave it for in the first place.
 Transparency for charities that engage with blockchain technology can be increased under certain circumstances.
-Other potential avenues include rewarding achievement or milestones using smart contracts to release funds once specific real-world goals have been agreeably attained.
+Other potential avenues include rewarding achievements or milestones using smart contracts to release funds once specific real-world goals have been agreeably attained.

 Charity is something that hasn't significantly changed over the years.
 Perhaps blockchain could help charities be more transparent and encourage people to invest in humanitarian causes because of this increased clarity.